Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Details of the Boltzmann equation

 where

-The kinematic variables $E_{2}^{\pm}$ are obtained from Eq.~\eqref{eq:2body-epm}. \item For scattering, $1 + 2 \to \axino + 3$, we consider the case where particles 1, 2, and 3 are fermions, as in Higgsino scatterings.
+The kinematic variables $E_{2}^{\pm}$ are obtained from Eq.~\eqref{eq:2body-epm}. \item For scattering of $1 + 2 \to \axino + 3$, we consider the case where particles 1, 2, and 3 are fermions, as in Higgsino scattering.
 The collision term is written as

-The angle, $\theta_{3}$, is defined as the polar angle of the three-momentum of particle 3 when that of axino is regarded as the polar direction.
-The angle, $\phi_{1}$ and $\theta_{1}$ is defined respectively as the azimuthal and polar angles of the three-momentum of particle 1 when the sum of the three-momenta of axino and particle 3 is regarded as the polar direction.
-The integration over $\phi_{1}$ corresponds to the $t$-integration.
-The energy conservation delta function $\delta(E_{1} + E_{2} - E_{3} - E_{\axino})$ is used to fix $\cos \theta_{1}$ and also constrain the integration regions of $p_{3}$, $\cos \theta_{3}$, and $E_{1}$. \end{itemize}
+The angle $\theta_{3}$ is defined as the polar angle of the three-momentum of particle 3 when that of the axino is regarded as the polar direction.
+The angles, $\phi_{1}$ and $\theta_{1}$, are defined, respectively, as the azimuthal and polar angles of the three-momentum of particle 1 when the sum of the three-momenta of the axino and particle 3 is regarded as the polar direction.
+The integration with respect to $\phi_{1}$ corresponds to that with respect to $t$.
+The energy-conservation delta function $\delta(E_{1} + E_{2} - E_{3} - E_{\axino})$ is used to fix $\cos \theta_{1}$ and also constrains the integration regions of $p_{3}$, $\cos \theta_{3}$, and $E_{1}$. \end{itemize}